 Pete Whitbread-Abrutat was awarded a prestigious Travelling Fellowship by the Winston Churchill Memorial Trust (WCMT) to research world class landscape restoration projects in the USA, Costa Rica, Ecuador, Brazil, Chile and Argentina.
-The range of ecosystems visited included tropical and temperate forest ecosystems, tropical islands, wetlands and drylands affected by large-scale disturbances, such as mining, tourism, agriculture, logging and urban encroachment.
+He visited a range of ecosystems including tropical and temperate forest ecosystems, tropical islands, wetlands and drylands affected by large-scale disturbances, such as mining, tourism, agriculture, logging and urban encroachment.

 - Identify and understand the main challenges to delivering world class landscape restoration projects.

 - Identify and understand the elements of success required to deliver world class landscape restoration projects.

 - Develop a set of generic recommendations that should apply to almost any project anywhere.

 The following landscape restoration projects were visited and investigated, with in-depth discussions with key actors and extensive site visits at each location (click on the orange text to reach the page for that specific project):

 - Appalachian Regional Reforestation Initiative (ARRI) and allied projects in Kentucky and West Virginia

 - Comprehensive Everglades Restoration Plan (CERP) and allied projects in Florida